 MD agreed, but considers it important, hence proposed to add a clause regarding “modelling open intervals” in the scope note, to serve as a guideline.

 PROPOSAL: time spans could be cast like types, in which case we need the following types (roughly corresponding to 3 separate conditions above).
-Typed properties over time intervals need to find their way in the definition, despite dealing with an implementation issue.
+Typed properties over time intervals need to find their way in the CRM definition, despite dealing with an implementation issue.

 Known that it ended (prior to the documentation time)